Sadjarwo Djarwonagoro

 Sadjarwo Djarwonagoro (3 August 1917 – 6 May 1996) was a Javanese politician who served as the Minister of Agriculture, Minister of Agrarian Affairs, and member of the People's Representative Council and People's Consultative Assembly.
 He was also the rector of the Untag (17 August University) in Jakarta.

-Sadjarwo was educated in a Dutch school for indigenous people, and continued his studies until high school.
+Sadjarwo was educated in a Dutch school for indigenous people and continued his studies until high school.
 He participated in a nationalist organization during this time.
 After graduating from high school, he worked as an employee in the Ministry of Labor, founded the Peasants Front of Indonesia, and participated in political activities in Madiun.
 His career began to rise as he was appointed to the Working Body of the Central Indonesian National Committee.

 After the recognition of Indonesia, Sadjarwo was appointed as the Minister of Agriculture of Indonesia, representing the Peasants Front of Indonesia.
 During his time in the ministry, he enacted several policies, including the merger of several academies owned by the Ministry of Agriculture to form the Academy of the Ministry of Agriculture, and the nationalization of Dutch plantations and farms.

 He was re-appointed as the Ministry of Agrarian Affairs in 1959.
 He was involved in the creation of the Basic Agrarian Law, which had been proposed since 1948.
 He proposed the bill to the People's Representative Council, and it was enacted shortly thereafter.
 After the enactment of the law, he began to implement land reform in Indonesia, but failed due to the prolonged conflicts between various political groups.
 He was appointed as a member of the People's Consultative Assembly and the People's Representative Council after his appointment as minister was not renewed for the next term.
-After his resignation from the former position, he became the rector of the Untag (17 August University), a private university in Indonesia.
+After he resigned from his former position, he became the rector of the Untag (17 August University), a private university in Indonesia.

-In 1989, seven years prior to his death, he was accused of being a communist by Soegiarso Soerojo, a book author, and Ruben Nalenan, a lecturer from Untag.
+In 1989, seven years before his death, he was accused of being a communist by Soegiarso Soerojo, a book author, and Ruben Nalenan, a lecturer from Untag.
 He proved his innocence of these accusations.

 Early life

 Sadjarwo Djarwonagoro was born on 3 August 1917 in Surakarta.
 He began his education at the Hollandsch-Inlandsche School (Dutch school for indigenous people), graduating from the school in 1934.
 He continued his studies at the Meer Uitgebreid Lager Onderwijs (equivalent to junior high school) and graduated in 1937.
-He went to the Algemene Middelbare School (equivalent to high school), and graduated on 1940.
+He went to the Algemene Middelbare School (equivalent to high school) and graduated in 1940.

 During this time, he joined the Young Indonesia organization and the Indonesian Students' Union.